MilanSavani010/tictactoe_software_architecture/docs/adrs.md

   * All dependencies are explicit and easily swappable for testing.
   * Code is easier to maintain and extend as the project grows.
   * Aligns with our DDD structure and other architectural decisions (see ADR 009 for backend-driven state).
+  * Works seamlessly with CommonJS modules and our current Node.js setup.
 * **Disadvantages:**
   * Slightly more complex setup.
   * Developers must understand the DI container’s API.